 For disabled people who need to bring a personal assistant we offer one free ticket per event.

-If you require a wheelchair space or a specific seat to accommodate your needs please request this at time of booking.
-At the moment we do not have the facilities to book these seats online, please call Bath Box Office on 01225 463362 or online using the below instructions:
+If you require a wheelchair space or a specific seat to accommodate your needs please request this at time of booking you can do this by calling Bath Box Office on 01225 463362 or online using the below instructions:

 If you need to collect your ticket on the day, the Box Office will be open in the venue one hour prior to the event.

-Upon arriving at the venue, staff and stewards wearing festival lanyards will be happy to help guide you to your seat and any other facilities.
+Upon arriving at the venue, staff and stewards wearing festival t-shirts will be happy to help guide you to your seat and any other facilities.

 We are happy to provide early entrance options if audience members need to avoid crowds.
 Please contact the Access Officer by phone 01225 614180 or email email@example.com

 We welcome audience members who need to bring medicines, food or drink to manage a medical condition, or medical equipment.

 A first aider will be on hand in each venue.
 In an emergency please contact a steward who will proceed to contact the first aider or emergency services immediately.